paccanarolab/GSEM/README.md

 # Machine Learning Prediction of Side effects for Drugs in Clinical Trials

-The code in the Matlab notebook contains an step-to-step example on how to run our algorithm, Geometric Self-Expressive Models (GSEM).
-Please start by opening the **driver.mlx** file, which is a Matlab notebook.
+The code in the Matlab LiveScript contains a step-to-step example on how to run our algorithm, Geometric Self-Expressive Models (GSEM) on the side effect data used in the paper.
+Please start by opening the **driver.mlx** file, which is a Matlab LiveScript.

 ### Datasets